petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-5-site-building/understanding-page-design.md

 ### Frontend Client Extensions

 Liferay offers frontend client extensions to provide a flexible and secure way to customize the appearance of your website.
-With them, you can inject design assets directly into your site pages, empowering you to achieve the desired look and feel without modifying Liferay’s core code.
+With them, you can inject design assets directly into your site pages, empowering you to achieve the desired look and feel without modifying Liferay's core code.

 Available frontend client extensions for styling site pages include:

 * JavaScript (JS): Add JavaScript to pages.
-* CSS: Add CSS resources to a page’s header.
+* CSS: Add CSS resources to a page's header.
-* Theme CSS: Override the current theme’s CSS files for pages (`main.css` and `clay.css`).
+* Theme CSS: Override the current theme's CSS files for pages (`main.css` and `clay.css`).
-* Theme Favicon: override the theme’s favicon for pages.
+* Theme Favicon: override the theme's favicon for pages.
 * Sprite Map: Override the default Clay sprite map used for page icons on a page.

 ![Create various types of frontend client extension for styling site pages.](./understanding-page-design/images/11.png)